MartGro/PiCross/README.md

-View this readme in an editor with a interface large enough to not mess up the layout; it looks horrible online
+View this readme in an editor with a interface large enough to not mess up the layout; it looks horrible online This solver needs the bitarray package to be installed.
+With pip (Pip Installs Python) installed: pip install bitarray

 # PiCross